I never thought I would jump for joy, plotting how I can make a mini celebration to commemorate the end of my breastfeeding journey.

 What also worked and really was the secret sauce to this finale, was the thing that made breastfeeding successful to begin with: My Mom.

 She was here the week I returned and basically frowned at me for “giving in.”
-She was like, “Erykah stop.
+She pressed me, “Erykah stop.
 You have to stop.”
-I wanted to stop for a while, but kept giving in because it was so easy.
+I wanted to stop for a while, but kept giving in because it was easier to say yes than no.

 My mom knew it was time and helped me get to the finish line.
 Her mere presence just made me feel more confident to stop.